CMSCompOps/OpsSpace/docs/setup.rst

   ./setup.py

-You can see the output of this action under `Example Setup`_.
+This gives:

+.. program-output:: ../setup.py

 To install another package as a submodule of OpsSpace, Make sure that the package is in either the CMSCompOps or your own GitHub account (preferably both).
-Add that repository name to ``OpsSpace/config/packagesList.txt``.
+Add that repository name to the file ``PackageList.txt`` in the OpsSpace root directory.
 Now your repository will be considered a valid package.
 Then continue with the setup.

 Example Setup
 -------------

-Below is the output of running the script without any parameters.

-.. program-output:: ../setup.py

-As you can see, there are valid package names that are the names of repositories inside the `CMSCompOps GitHub group <https://github.com/CMSCompOps>`_.
-Each option is documented in the output above as well.

 If I want to freshly install the WorkflowWebTools from dabercro's GitHub on a new machine, I simply do the following::

   ./setup -u dabercro WorkflowWebTools

+The WorkflowWebTools exists in both the CMSCompOps group and dabercro's fork, so the setup script will clone from dabercro.
 The origin repository will be set to ``https://github.com/dabercro/WorkflowWebTools.git`` and the remote repository CMSCompOps assumes a centralized version exists and will be added::